-Your skin is one of the first things people notice about you, and while some people seem to have just been genetically blessed, the rest of us (despite our best efforts) put our skin problems down to bad genetics or age and are deemed un-fixable.
+Your skin is one of the first things people notice about you, and while some people seem to have simply been genetically blessed, the rest of us (despite our best efforts) put our skin problems down to bad genetics or age and are deemed un-fixable.

 While we know certain habits such as drinking alcohol, smoking and a few too many lounging sessions in the sun are definitely doing our skin no favours, could some of the damage actually be caused by the habits we least suspect and do on the regular?